 For community users, charges range from £20 for a single Club Room session to £120 for a whole day's hire of the Main Hall.
 Commercial rates are higher.
 The charge schedule is on this website.

 Unless you are a regular user, please use the booking enquiry form that can be found by clicking on the ‘Bookings & Charges’ icon in the Village Hall section, or telephone the Bookings Secretary to confirm suitability and availability.
 You will then need to complete a full application form, read and accept the full Conditions of Hire and submit up to two payments (payable to St Catherine’s Village Hall Ltd.): one for the hire charge and possibly another as a deposit.
 Once the application is accepted the Bookings Secretary will send you a copy of the form for you to keep.

 Does the person who makes the booking have to be present at the event?

-No, but if not then the person who is going to be present at the event and taking charge of it (i.e. the legal hirer of the Hall) MUST also sign the booking application form.
+No, but if not then the person who is going to be present at the event and taking charge of it MUST be so delegated by the legal hirer on the booking application form.

 How do I cancel a booking?

 To cancel a booked event, please advise the Bookings Secretary as soon as possible.
 If you cancel more than four complete weeks before the booked date, any payments will be returned.